CogentRoleplayCommunity/FogentRoleplay/README.md

 I'd like to thank Shad, Jazza, and anyone else behind the scenes for their work on Cogent Roleplay.

 ## Base Mechanics

+### Core Skills Rules

+#### Strength Skills Redux

+##### Lift

+Represented by strong men or powerlifters.
+Covers physical activity related to raw strength, most used in moving or holding heavy objects.
+Examples include shouldering a door open, carrying or throwing heavy weights, or crushing something in your hands.

+##### Athletics

+Represented by sprinters, high-jumpers, and basketball players.
+Covers physical activity related to raw speed and jump height.
+It covers throwing light objects and catching them.
+Examples include chasing someone, jumping over a pit, throwing a baseball, or dunking a basketball.

+##### Climb

+Represented by rock climbers.
+Covers all climbing related activities.
+Examples include climbing a rock face, descending a rope, holding on for dear life, or swinging between tree branches.

+##### Swim

+Represented by olympic swimmers.
+Swim covers all situations where characters are attempting to move in liquids.
+It is also applicable to science fiction settings in Zero gravity environments.
+Swimming may be more difficult if a character is wearing heavy clothing or resisting conflicts at the same time, at the narrators discretion.
+If skill points are assigned, narrative failure applies as normal, with your character making no headway, treading water or otherwise.
+However, if you have not assigned any points into swim, your character slips underwater and begins drowning.

+##### Endurance

+Represented by ultra marathon runners.
+Represents your body’s ability to process toxins and resist disease.
+Resisting food poisoning, hot and cold weather and pushing on past exhaustion are all the domain of endurance.

+#### Intelligence Skills Redux

+##### Willpower

+Represented by the mental aspects of Navy Seals.
+Measures a character's mental control, exerted to do something or restrain impulses.
+This could be to do something gross but necessary, resist being verbally or mentally manipulated/attacked, resist being seduced, hold your cool in a scary situation, etc...

+##### Communication

+Represented by politicians or con men.
+It is a measure of your verbal and non-verbal social skills.
+While anyone can try persuading, deceiving, bartering, or seducing, it is the manner in which you communicate that will ultimately entail success or failure.
+It's not what you say, but how you say it.

+##### Spiritual

+Represented by a shaman, psychics, or priests.
+It is your character's profound intuition about supernatural matters such as souls, life, death, good and evil.
+It is the gut feeling you get when you enter a decrepit building and feel something terrible has happened there.
+It also represents the strength of your soul's connection to your physical body and determines your soul's ability to resist spiritual harm.

+##### General Knowledge

+Represented by a historian or bookworm.
+General Knowledge is the art of listening to rumors, recalling information and applying it where it is needed most.
+It aids in many tasks while being very specifically only usable on non-specialized tasks.
+A general knowledge check could never allow you to know how to disarm a bomb, but it might be able to tell you that to disarm a bomb you need to cut a specific wire.
+Which wire?
+You have no idea, perhaps if you had a Vocational Skill related to explosives you might know more.

+##### Survival

+Represented by a survivalist or street smarts.
+It is the skill associated with staying alive in all environments.
+It covers scavenging for food, basic first aid as well as finding safe places to rest and lighting fires.
+In the city, survival keeps you from going too close to dangerous gang territory, it lets you know who to avoid, and where to avoid.
+In the wilderness, it tells you which berries will make you sick, which meat is spoiled and more.

+### Skill Specialty

+Once a dice pool for a given skill check is equal to or greater than 8 you are considered a specialist in that skill.
+If you are a specialist for a skill, when asked to make a check for that skill with a Challenge Level of 3 or less, you automatically pass if all of the following are true.

+- You are not under duress (No time pressure, no outside influences or aggression such as combat.)
+- The check is not a contested check.
+- The check is not a reflexive action.

 ### Victory Levels